tliron/planter/README.md

 [Helm](https://helm.sh/) charts do not solve the chicken-and-egg problem.
 Some Helm-based solutions indeed use multiple Helm charts that are meant to be deployed in order.
-But you might have to wait a *very long time* between them, e.g. if one Helm chart causes a cluster to be installed, it can take hours before the cluster is ready.
+But you might have to wait a *very long time* between installing them, e.g. if one Helm chart causes a cluster to be installed it can take hours before the cluster is ready.
 Unlike Planter, Helm is not a "fire and forget" orchestration tool.

 You could potentially use Helm to generate the Planter seed, via the `helm template` command.
-Note that you cannot use a Helm chat directly because Planter needs actual Kubernetes resources for its phase #1 and #2 analysis.